 So, you’ve found the right property to rent, completed an extensive home inspection and your contracts have been signed, sealed and delivered; What next?
 Now it’s important to ensure you understand what your legal rights as a tenant are:

 - You have a right to live your life undisturbed by your landlord.
 This means that if your landlord needs to enter the property for any reason, they should give you prior notice, seek your permission, and enter at your convenience.

 - You have the right to make small improvements to the property, such as painting, putting up shelves, or changing minor fixtures and fittings.
 However, your contract may require that you inform your landlord prior to undertaking these improvements.

 - If you make any changes to the property without discussing these with your landlord, you will have to return the property to its former state when your tenancy ends.

 - An owner cannot sell a property when they have a tenant living in it.
 This means that regardless as to whether it has been sold or not, the buyer cannot legally make you leave the property until the whole duration of the tenancy has been completed: you cannot be asked to leave your home.

 - A tenant aged over 70 or with a disability can perform accessibility work to a property to make it easier for them to use and enjoy the property.

 Are you thinking of moving to Spain?
-Would you rather buy your dream property, instead of renting a property when you arrive?
-Then why not get in touch with our local property experts, who are perfectly placed to help you find the home of your dreams.
+Would you rather buy your dream property in Spain, instead of renting a property when you arrive?
+Then why not get in touch with our local property estate agents, Right Casa Estates, who are perfectly placed to help you find the home of your dreams.